Schur sector of Argyres-Douglas theory and $W$-algebra: Conclusion

 One can construct new $\mathcal{N}=2$ SCFTs by gauging AD theories (They are called AD matters) considered in this paper, and the corresponding VOA of the gauged theory can be found from the cosets of $W$-algebras associated with AD matter \cite{Xie:2019yds}.
 The Schur index of the gauged system can also be computed using the index of the AD matters.
 We have used this strategy to check S duality conjecture proposed in \cite{Xie:2012hs,Wang:2015mra,Wang:2018gvb}.
 Now one could have a different S duality where new AD matter would appear, and these AD matter is not included in theories considered in this paper.
 However, using the index of the full theory found from the original S duality frame and known results of other components in this new duality frame, it is possible to find indices of these new AD matters.
 Using the above method, it might be possible to get Schur indices of all AD theories constructed from 6d $(2,0)$ theories.

 In this paper, we mainly focus on the vacuum module of $W$-algebra.
-Other modules also play important roles in the study of four dimensional $\mathcal{N}=2$ SCFTs \cite{Cordova:2017ohl, Fredrickson:2017yka, Kozcaz:2018usv}.
+Other modules also play important roles in the study of $4d$ $\mathcal{N}=2$ SCFTs \cite{Cordova:2017ohl, Fredrickson:2017yka, Kozcaz:2018usv}.
 These modules will be studied in a forthcoming paper \cite{Xie:2019pre}.